papandreou/inter/README.md

 In the browser you'll most likely want to build a version with only the specific features and locales you need.
 There's a `buildInter` script in the package that's useful for that.
-Look for the `--bundle` switch if you're using <a href="https://github.com/One-com/assetgraph-builder">assetgraph-builder</a>
+You can build one completely self-contained file per locale by specifying `--type browser`.

+You can also build a single file with the data for all locales using `--type bundle`.
+The active locale will be determined by the value of the `LOCALEID` variable when the bundle is loaded into the browser.
+This is tailored especially for <a href="https://github.com/One-com/assetgraph-builder">assetgraph-builder</a>
 with the `--locales` switch.
+Working with a single file is convenient during development.
+When doing a production build UglifyJS' dead code elimination will be used to strip the library down after `buildProduction` has created separate versions of your JavaScript for each locale.

 Reference
 =========